• Skip to primary navigation

 • 325 g Plain Flour

-• 2 tsp Cinnamon Powder Adjust accoridng to your taste
+• 2 teaspoon Cinnamon Powder Adjust accoridng to your taste

 • 400 g Apples Peeled, cored and chopped into small pieces